Shiho Tanaka

 Shiho Tanaka (田中志穗, Tanaka Shiho) is a Japanese retired badminton player who affiliates with Hokuto Bank team.
 She was the bronze medalists at the 2018 World Championships in the women's doubles, and at the 2015 Summer Universiade in the women's singles.
 She won the year-end tournament Superseries Finals in 2017.
 Tanaka was part of Japanese winning team at the 2017 Asia Mixed Team Championships, 2018 Uber Cup, and at the 2018 Asia Women's Team Championships.

 Career

 In 2011, she won Osaka International tournament in women's doubles event with her partner Miri Ichimaru.
 In 2012, she participated at the World University Badminton Championships and won the women's doubles event after beating Chinese Taipei pairs Tai Tzu-ying and Pai Hsiao-ma 22–20, 21–11.
 In 2015, she became the runner-up of Chinese Taipei Masters tournament partnered with Koharu Yonemoto.
 In 2016, she won the US Open, and became the runner-up of Vietnam International tournaments.

 Tanaka announced her retirement from the badminton tournament at the press conference in the Akita Prefectural office on 29 January 2021.
 She will continue her career in badminton as a coach in the Hokuto Bank.
+Tanaka leaves Hokuto Bank and takes on a new role as coach of Hiroshima Gas starting in the 2025 season.